 The narrative concert told students to go back in time to 200 years ago.
 "Steal Away," softly sang Peterson, while Russell Jr. explained the song was a vehicle for communication between slaves in the Underground Railroad as a way to pass messages of freedom to one another.

-After telling students how slaves escaped into the water so their scent couldn't be picked
+After telling students how slaves escaped into the water so their scent couldn't be picked up, Russell Jr.

 The narration continued with the period after the Civil War, when African-Americans found jobs with blues cabaret, and Russell Jr. & Co. performed a lively blues rendition of a Ma Rainey song, one of the earliest known American professional blues singers.